Chondrilla juncea L.

 Keys to Identification

-- Rush skeletonweed has not yet been found in Colorado.
+- Rush skeletonweed is found in very few locations in Colorado.
 This perennial member of the Sunflower Family (Asteraceae) forms leafless stems that contain a sticky milky sap.
 The plants have distinctive downward facing hairs at the base of the plant.
-Flowers are 1/4 to 1/2 an inch wide.
+Flowers are 1/4 to 1/2 in wide.
 Seeds have a plume and can be distributed by wind.

 This information courtesy of the Colorado Natural Areas Program